The Complete Guide to Getting Started with the NetSuite API

 You'll find a lot more detail on the pros/cons of each API in this blog by Eric Popivker.

-How to Set Up the NetSuite API
+How to Set Up NetSuite API Calls

 For the rest of this article, we will use the REST API as the basis for discussion (however many of the same processes will work with the SOAP API too).